-appraisal, Phase I and/or Phase II Environmental Site Assessment ("ESA"), and land survey.
+PRIVILEGED AND CONFIDENTIAL; INTERNAL DOCUMENT NOT TO BE SHARED WITH THIRD PARTIES commitment, appraisal, Phase I and/or Phase II Environmental Site Assessment ("ESA"), and land survey.
 If the property includes improvements, ORES will request a site inspection from Facilities / Construction Management ("F/CM") or secure an inspection through a third party.
 If the improvements are intended for use by a specific stakeholder, ORES will consult with the stakeholders on matters related to the use and management of the property by the stakeholders.

 - Presenting Findings ORES will provide the AVC/AVP of Finance a summary of the due diligence information, any studies performed, and an updated justification of the acquisition.
-The AVC/AVP of Finance will advise the Senior Vice Chancellor/Senior Vice President of Administration and Finance ("SVC/SVP of A&F") of the summary, who will review the matter with the Chancellor and other executive leadership. - Presentation and Authorization Upon approval by the Chancellor, the property acquisition will follow the Board of Regents Policies regarding delegated authority to implement the completion of the proposed acquisition.
-Proposed acquisitions requiring Board of Regents action will be presented as an agenda item for approval. - b.
+The AVC/VP of Finance will advise the Senior Vice Chancellor/Senior Vice President of Administration and Finance ("SVC/SVP of A&F") of the summary, who will review the matter with the Chancellor and other executive leadership. - Presentation and Authorization Upon approval by the Chancellor, the property acquisition will follow the Board of Regents Policies regarding delegated authority to implement the completion of the proposed acquisition.
+Proposed acquisitions requiring Board of Regents action will be presented as a motion for approval. - b.
 Methodology B Complex Transactions